mgravell/pigrostat/docs/Journey.md

 so if it doesn't *have* to spark the air-gap, it won't.
 In a perfect world, we'd put this snubber over the inductor, but that isn't really available to us; putting it over the relay works almost as well.

-In the case of an RC snubber, we might still get some voltage leak, which isn't ideal.
+In the case of an RC snubber, we might still get some voltage leak (i.e. with the relay "off", we still get some small fraction of the input voltage), which isn't ideal.
 We can handle that by using a linked pair of relays, with a small delay between them (100ms is massively overkill here).
 When turning off, we deactivate the relay covered by the snubber *first*, and let the snubber take the transient.
 This will leave a small voltage leaking through the capacitor, which we can kill with the second/master relay.
 Since we don't have an inductive